xpmethod/xpmethod.github.io/_posts/projects/2014-10-21-rogettools.md

 - Phillip R. Polefrone
 category: theory-method
 type: toolkit
-snippet: 105
+snippet: 125
 ---

 ##Update:

 Added two new methods to enable export of category-count arrays to [Pandas](http://http://pandas.pydata.org/) and CSV:

-* **self.freq_of_all_cats(text)** - given a text, return a dictionary of all Roget categories with counts *including zero counts*.
+* `self.freq_of_all_cats(text)` - given a text, return a dictionary of all Roget categories with counts *including zero counts*.

-* **self.cat_array_by_file(folder,csv=False)** - Enables use of the Pandas library and CSV export.
+* `self.cat_array_by_file(folder,csv=False)` - Enables use of the Pandas library and CSV export.
 Given 'directory\_name/' in working directory that contains (or path to folder from working directory), return Pandas array of Roget category frequencies for each file.
 X-axis: filenames; Y-axis: Roget categories.
 If csv=True, results will be saved as a .csv file in the folder specified.

 ##Overview: